JulieHXJ/Win11ARM_on_UTM_MacOS/README.md

 ## 3. Get Windows 11 ARM Image
-- On ISO setup screen → click **Get → Latest Windows 11 for ARM**.
+- On the ISO setup screen → click **Get Latest Windows 11 for ARM**.
-- Select language → download.
+- UTM will redirect you to **CrystalFetch**, a helper tool that connects to Microsoft’s official servers.
+- Choose your preferred language.
+- Confirm the download.
+CrystalFetch will generate and fetch the official Windows 11 ARM ISO.
+- Once the download is finished, return to UTM and select the ISO file to continue.

 ## 4. Configure the VM